 Discussion

 Management of predators that consume threatened, economically important prey species such as harbor seals requires extensive management tradeoffs (Marshall et al 2015).
-Harbor seals demonstrate drastic variations in trophic ecology in response to location, prey availability, and ocean condition.
+Harbor seals demonstrate large variations in trophic ecology in response to location, prey availability, and ocean condition.
 Our results also show the response of trophic position (and assumed predation) change is often delayed on the order of 1-2 years in response to ecological conditions.
-Currently, estimates of total biomass consumed that treats harbor seal predation pressure as static through time (Chasco et al. 2015).
+Currently, model estimates of total biomass of ??? consumed by harbor seals is assumed to be static through time (Chasco et al. 2015).
 Based on our results and others (Wilson et al. 2014, Lance et al. 2012) this is likely inaccurate as seasonality, spatial location, and individual behavior impact harbor seal predation.
 This variability of foraging ecology should be carefully considered when assessing tradeoffs of harbor seal management decisions to ensure realized expectations for stakeholders.
 Spatially distinct management strategies that are reevaluated in the context of changing ecological conditions will likely be important strategies for managing harbor seal prey given their dynamic foraging strategies.

 Delayed trophic position response to environmental conditions